kldarter/call_center_simulation/README.md

 - [X] generalize labels and comments to remove MSCC language
 - [X] get rid of pandas error message
 - [X] comment all code
+- [X] put in jupyter notebook for users to run
+- [X] add requirements.txt file

 Call Center Simulation

-Scenario:
 The Call Center has a limited number of agents and defines a call processes that takes some (random) time.

-  Callers arrive at the Call Center at a random time.
+Callers arrive at the Call Center at a random time and request an agent.
 If one agent is available, they start the call process and wait for it to finish.
-If not, the caller waits until agent is available.
+If not, the caller waits until agent is available or their patience runs out.

-The Call Center has a limited number of agents to answer
-    calls in parallel

-    Callers have to request one of the agents.
-When they got one, they can start the call processes and wait for it to finish.

-The call process - caller arrives at the CC
-    and requests an agent.

-    It then starts the call process, waits for it to finish and leaves.